Supp/Blog/Intercom Pricing in 2026: What You Actually Pay vs What You Think

 • Ticketing system

 That is a legitimate product.
-For a solo founder handling light support volume, it works.
+For a solo founder handling light support volume, one seat works.

 Where It Adds Up